NextFTC/NextFTC-Docs/src/guide/subsystems/flywheel.md

 :::

 Pretty easy, right?
-Let's duplicate it and update our variable name and target position to create our other two commands:
+Let's duplicate it and update our variable name and target velocity to create our off command:

 :::tabs key:code
 == Kotlin